 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!

-This installation is quite easy and can be done by most do-it-yourself shade tree mechanics.
-Just be aware, you will be laying underneath the chassis so we recommend laying a large piece of cardboard or tarp first just in case you drop washers, nuts or bolts.
+Th sway bar installation is quite easy and can be done by most do-it-yourself shade tree mechanics.
+Just be aware, you will be laying underneath the chassis.
+So we recommend laying a large piece of cardboard or tarp on the ground just in case you drop washers, nuts or bolts.

 - Sold as a pair (left and right)

 - 900 (lb.)
 Capacity at 50% Compression